kojiro5150/phdss-instructions/innovation.md

   conditions would make it credible.
 It does not argue for it.

   LAYER 1 PARSER CONTRACTS — DO NOT CHANGE:
+  - **Innovation Risk vs Inaction Risk** — appears EXACTLY ONCE in the output.
+    Do not repeat this section under any circumstances.
+Cover all innovation and inaction risks in a single instance.
+Do not open a second version with different emphasis later in the output.
   - **Context Translation** — appears EXACTLY ONCE in the output.
 Do not repeat this section.
 If Context Translation content has already been written earlier in the output under any heading, do not open the section again at the end.